Pharmacy and pharmacology

 The awards, accolades and league table rankings for this subject.

-90% student satisfaction rate for Pharmacy in the National Student Survey 2016
+100% student satisfaction rate for MPharmacol Pharmacology including placement year in the National Student Survey 2017

 “I like the course because there is a focus on lab work and I get placement opportunities at top companies.
 I've gained a deeper understanding of the drug discovery pipeline and how medicines work.”Jasmine Sim